stephanfowler/ssg-hook/README.md

-## Post Commit build + publish for Static Site Generators
+## Post-commit publisher for Static Site Generators

 Listens for webhook posts from GitHub, generates a website with Punch (or whatever you want), and moves it to S3.